Swash: Cross-shore sediment transport

 The cross-shore sediment exchange, between the subaerial and sub-aqueous zones of the beach, is primarily provided by the swash motion.
 The transport rates in the swash zone are much higher compared to the surf zone and suspended sediment concentrations can exceed 100 kg/m3 close to the bed.
 The onshore and offshore sediment transport by swash thus plays a significant role in accretion and erosion of the beach.

 There are fundamental differences in sediment transport between the uprush and backwash of the swash flow.
-The uprush, which is mainly dominated by bore turbulence, especially on steep beaches, generally suspend sediments to transport.
-Flow velocities, suspended sediment concentrations and suspended fluxes are at greatest at the start of the uprush when the turbulence is maximum.
+The uprush, which is mainly dominated by bore turbulence, especially on steep beaches, generally suspends sediments to transport.
+Flow velocities, suspended sediment concentrations and suspended fluxes are greatest at the start of the uprush when the turbulence is maximum.
 Then the turbulence dissipates towards the end of the onshore flow, settling the suspended sediment to the bed.
 In contrast, the backwash is dominated by the sheet flow and bedload sediment transport.
 The flow velocity increases towards the end of the backwash causing more bed-generated turbulence, which results in sediment transport near the bed.
 The direction of the net sediment transport (onshore or offshore) is largely governed by the beachface gradient.